mdrianislam0or1/dev-rianislam/README.md

 - **About Page**: Information about me, my skills, and experiences.
 - **Portfolio Page**: A showcase of my projects with descriptions and links.
 - **Blog Page**: A section for blog posts.
-- **Contact Page**: A form to get in touch with me, integrated with email service.
+- **Contact Page**: A form to get in touch with me, integrated with email service more.
 - **Footer**: Links to my social media profiles and other important links.

 ## Video Demo